dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The Storage Application Entity will accept Presentation Contexts for all SOP Classes listed in Table 4.2.1.1-1 by default.
 The list of accepted Transfer Syntaxes for each accepted Abstract Syntax - as the list of accepted Abstract Syntaxes itselfs - is configurable.

-.. table:: Table 4.2.1.4-1.: Accepted Presentation Contexts of Storage Application Entity by default configuration
+.. table:: Accepted Presentation Contexts of Storage Application Entity by default configuration

    +---------------------------------------------------------------------------------------------------------------------------------------+
    | Presentation Context Table                                                                                                            |